-Streptococcus pyogenes is non-motile gram-positive cocci, which contains the Lancefield group A antigens that can cause serious infections such as pharyngitis, respiratory infection, impetigo, endocarditis, meningitis, puerperal sepsis, and arthritis.
-Left untreated, these infections can lead to serious complications, including rheumatic fever and peritonsillar abscess.2 Traditional identification procedures for Group A Streptococci infection involve the isolation and identification of viable organisms using techniques that require 24 to 48 hours or
+Streptococcus pyogenes is a non-motile gram-positive coccus, which contains the Lancefield group A antigens that can cause serious infections such as pharyngitis, respiratory infection, impetigo, endocarditis, meningitis, puerperal sepsis, and arthritis.
+Left untreated, these infections can lead to serious complications, including rheumatic fever and peritonsillar abscess.2 Traditional identification procedures for Group A Streptococci infection involve the isolation and identification of viable organisms using techniques that require 24 to 48 hours or longer.3-

-The Strep A Rapid Test Dipstick is a rapid test to qualitatively detect the presence of Strep A antigens in throat swab specimens, providing results within 5 minutes.
-The test utilizes antibodies specific for whole cell Lancefield Group A Streptococcus to selectively detect Strep A antigens in a throat swab specimen.
+The DIAQUICK Strep.
+A Cassette is a rapid test to qualitatively detect the presence of Strep.
+A antigens in throat swab specimens at a cut-off concentration of 1.0×10^7 org/mL and providing results within 5 minutes.
+The test utilizes antibodies specific for whole cell Lancefield Group A Streptococcus to selectively detect Strep.
+A antigens in a throat swab specimen.